katzmr/docker-elk-stack/README.md

 ```bash
 nano .env
 ```
-> ✏️ Update values like _ELASTIC_PASSWORD_, _KIBANA_PASSWORD_, _LOGSTASH_PASSWORD_, _ELASTICSEARCH_HOST_, _KIBANA_URL_.
+> ✏️ _Update values like ELASTIC_PASSWORD, KIBANA_PASSWORD, LOGSTASH_PASSWORD, ELASTICSEARCH_HOST, KIBANA_URL._

 ## 🛠️ 3.
 Build and Start the Stack
 Use Docker Compose to build and run the containers:
 ```bash
 docker compose up --build -d
 ```
-> 🐳 This command will build all necessary images and run them in detached mode.
+> 🐳 _This command will build all necessary images and run them in detached mode._

 ## ✅ 4.
 Access the Services
 Once everything is up and running, you can access the services at:

 - Elasticsearch: https://localhost:9200
 - Kibana: https://localhost:5601
-> ⚠️ Since the certificates are self-signed, your browser may show a security warning when accessing Kibana.
-You can safely proceed after confirming the exception.
+> ⚠️ _Since the certificates are self-signed, your browser may show a security warning when accessing Kibana.
+You can safely proceed after confirming the exception._

 ## 🧩 Environment Variables Overview (.env)
 | Variable             | Description                 | Default                      |